jamescherti/stripspace.el/README.md

   (stripspace-restore-column t))
 ```

+## Frequently asked question

+### What is the difference between stripspace and ws-butler?

+The *ws-butler* tracks modified lines and removes whitespace only from those lines.
+However, it is slightly more complex than *stripspace*.
+To track changes, the *ws-butler* function is triggered by multiple hooks: after-change-functions, before-save-hook, after-save-hook, before-revert-hook, after-revert-hook, and edit-server-done-hook.

+In contrast, the *stripspace* package is simpler and faster.
+It operates solely on the before-save-hook and after-save-hook to remove whitespace from the entire buffer.
+Optionally, when the mode is enabled, it can check if the buffer is already clean (with no whitespace) to determine whether trailing whitespace should be deleted automatically.

 ## Author and License

 The *stripspace* Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.